Toggle: English / Spanish

-Call for an appointment with your health care provider if you have symptoms of osteomalacia, or if you think that you may be at risk for this disorder.
+Call your health care provider if you have symptoms of osteomalacia, or if you think that you may be at risk for this disorder.

-Eating a diet rich in vitamin D and getting plenty of sunlight can help prevent osteomalacia due to a vitamin D deficiency.
+Eating a diet rich in vitamin D and getting plenty of sunlight and calcium can help prevent osteomalacia due to a vitamin D deficiency.

 Bringhurst FR, Demay MB, Kronenberg HM.
-Disorders of mineral metabolism.
-In: Kronenberg HM, Schlomo M, Polansky KS, Larsen PR, eds.
+Hormones and disorders of mineral metabolism.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
-11th ed.
-St. Louis, Mo: WB Saunders; 2008:chap 27.
+13th ed.
+Philadelphia, PA: Elsevier; 2016:chap 28.

-- Last reviewed on 7/19/2012
+- Last reviewed on 5/2/2016

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.